Real Writing Year 2 - Unit 18

 Three fully-resourced lessons are included for the following Year 1 English objectives, which can form part of the unit or be taught discretely:

 1. Vocabulary: To spell some homophones and near homophones

 Pupils will: investigate words that are homophones, or near homophones, learning the meanings for different spellings of the words.

 2. Grammar: To use the present and past tense correctly when writing

-Pupils will: identify sentences written in the simple past and present tense, revisiting spelling rules when adding the suffix -ed to verbs.
+Pupils will: identify sentences written in the simple past and present tense, revisiting spelling rules when adding the suffix -ed to verbs on the past tense worksheet.
 Pupils will sort sentences according to their tense and, in the writer’s craft activity, will write sentences in both the present and past tense.

 3. Punctuation: To use an apostrophe to punctuate contracted words

 Pupils will: learn how the apostrophe is used to mark where letters are missing in contracted words.
 They will match contracted words with their full written form and identify where apostrophes should be added in contracted words.

 - using subordinating and coordinating conjunctions

 - rereading writing to check that it makes sense